MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/copilot-explain-console.md

 ---
 # Explain Console errors and warnings using Copilot in Edge

-The **Console** tool in Microsoft Edge DevTools integrate with Copilot in Microsoft Edge to help you understand errors and warnings.
+To help you understand errors and warnings, the **Console** tool in Microsoft Edge DevTools integrates Copilot in Microsoft Edge.

 When inspecting a webpage with DevTools, you often see errors and warnings in the **Console** tool.
 These errors and warnings can sometimes be difficult to understand and fix.
 By using the **Explain this error** feature, you get more information about the error or warning in Copilot in Edge: